openedx-unsupported/edx-developer-docs/docs/developers_guide/micro_frontends_in_open_edx.rst

 ``NODE_ENV``
   Example: ``production`` | ``development`` | ``test``

   Used by both the build process and application to determine what type of environment we're running.
 Valid values are "development", "test", and "production".
-All production-like environments should use "production", as this removes development warnings and checks, and can enable code optimizations for many dependencies like React.
+All production-like environments should use "production", as this removes development warnings and checks, and can enable code optimizations for many dependencies like React. "development" is used by local development servers (i.e., webpack-dev-server, loaded with ``npm start``), and "test" is used by MFE test suites (such as `jest <https://jestjs.io/>`_) run with ``npm run test``.

 ``PUBLIC_PATH``
   Example: ``/``